 Eventually the San Antonio and Aransas Pass line had problems and was bought by Southern Pacific.
 Railroad traffic continued to slow.
 To combat the problem, in 1925 the Chamber of Commerce encouraged the farmers to grow tomatoes.
 The project was a huge success that was celebrated in 1928 with the first Tom-Tom Festival.

 Commerce continued in Yoakum when Mr. C.C.
 Welhausen built a tannery called Tex-Tan.
 Tex Tan manufactured harnesses, saddles, bridles, billfolds and belts.
 As sales extended across the United States, Mexico and Canada, Tex Tan became a very large local employer and was eventually bought by Tandy Corporation.
 In its wake, over ten other leather companies have sprung up in Yoakum.
 The international distribution of products and large number of companies have made Yoakum the "Leather Capital" of the Southwest.

 The Hospital, Texas Highway Department's District Office and growing insurance company have all added to the employment base in Yoakum.
 People from across the world come to partake of our festivals and hospitality!
-Tom-Tom is still a great tradition as are the newer festivals, Land of Leather Days and Birthday and Bullride.
+Tom-Tom is still a great tradition as is the newer festival, Christmas on Grand.